Ensure Equitable Access to Technology and Online or Blended Instruction

 |List the three biggest obstacles to teaching in an online or blended environment.||List the three biggest obstacles to learning online.|

 - Use survey results to outline the platforms, tools and online resources used most often by teachers and students.
-SREB created that districts or schools can use to chart available tools and resources, noting their availability, frequency of use, strengths and challenges.
+SREB created a simple summary table that districts or schools can use to chart available tools and resources, noting their availability, frequency of use, strengths and challenges.
 District IT leaders and online and blended learning committee members should probe whether these tools and resources are available and accessible to all, including students with special needs, English language learners and students who require Tier 2 or Tier 3 instructional supports.
 Do tools and resources foster discussion, teamwork and feedback?
 Do 1:1 devices support the use of these tools?
 Do teachers have appropriate licenses and authorization to use them?

 - Use the survey and summary table to identify the top three to five online tools and resources that supported instruction and collaboration in the spring, as well as potential best practices for using these tools to enhance online or blended learning for different grade bands and student populations.
 Which tools had the biggest impact on engagement and learning, especially students with special needs, English language learners and students who require Tier 2 or Tier 3 instructional support?